 Is Your Flow in Slo Mo?

-How to Deal With a Slow Drain
+How to Fix a Slow Draining Kitchen or Bathroom Drain

 Enough wading.
 It’s time to tackle that slow draining tub or slow draining sink right now!
 Here’s how to fix a slow drain:

 Let the water drain completely.
 If you’re in your bathtub or shower, this article will help you tackle tub drains clogs: How to Unclog Your Bathtub.

 For a kitchen or bathroom sink draining slowly, check the p-trap for a clog.
 This article will show you how in detail: Might Be a Toy.